Zinc gets results by focusing on REAL Learning™. “REAL” stands for Reading, Effort, Arithmetic and Algebra, and Love.

 Arithmetic and Algebra: Test prep with Zinc works to confirm or expand facility with Arithmetic and Algebra.
 Zinc students learn conceptual underpinnings to create or deepen true mathematical understanding.

-Love: Zinc tutors foster a true Love of learning.
+Love: Zinc tutors foster a true Love-based approach to learning and life.
 Our students walk away from tutoring with a passion for new ideas and a commitment to intellectual growth.

 Reading is the most important element of REAL Learning, and the direct route to achieving on standardized tests.